Peaceful Decade but Pacific Islanders Warn Against Complacency

 Coconuts and copra are a traditional export product.

-In July 2016 a Chocolate Festival supported by the ABG was held in Bougainville, celebrating the resurgent cocoa industry.
+In July 2016 the first Chocolate Festival supported by the ABG was held in Bougainville, celebrating the resurgent cocoa industry.
 Radio Australia reported calls for the ABG to focus more on similar agricultural development rather than mining: click here for article and interview (in Tok Pisin).

 The ABG and Australian and New Zealand Governments are jointly supporting a Commodity Support Facility (CSF) to support producers of cocoa and other products.